Zacgoose/Check/enterprise/README.md

    - Configuration Profiles for macOS
    - Browser policy files for Linux
    - Universal deployment scripts
+- `firefox/` - Specific to firefox deployments
+   - `policies.json` - Currently only supported method to managing the extension
 - `Check-Extension-Policy.reg` - Windows registry file for direct policy application
 - `Deploy-ADMX.ps1` - PowerShell script for Windows ADMX deployment
 - `Deply-Windows-Chrome-and-Edge.ps1` PowerShell script for manual Windows deployment also used for RMM deployment